 - What is considered written consent?

 Students may release their academic records to their parents, a prospective employer, insurance companies, etc., by providing written consent.
-Students may obtain a written consent form either online or in person at the Office of the Registrar, 3002 Carter Hall, Greeley, CO 80631.
+Students may obtain a written consent form either online or in person at the Office of the Registrar at Bear Central in the Campus Commons.